cosmos72/fstransform/README.md

    Devices with more than one million files with multiple hard links can cause fstransform to crash with "out of memory" errors.

-3) JFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: the fallback ioctl(FIBMAP) is limited by design to < 8TB (assuming 4k blocks)
+3) JFS and NTFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: the fallback ioctl(FIBMAP) is limited by design to < 8TB (assuming 4k blocks)

+   Also, ioctl(FIBMAP) must be called for _each_ block so the conversion will be a bit slower.

 4) REISERFS file systems using format "3.5" (the default) and equal or larger than 2TB cannot be converted due to their maximum file size = 2TB - 4k: